ompugao/tot/README.md

 # Tot

-Manage your todo on your terminal.
+Manage your todo on your terminal, inspired by [console-task-checker](https://github.com/alice1017/console-task-checker).

 ## Installation